 It is 1576, and Dracula once again awakens from his slumber of a hundred years to terrorize Transylvania.
 As Christopher Belmont (Simon's famed ancestor), the player is tasked with hunting down Dracula.

 This game is particularly known for introducing the "whip fireball" to the series, a new whip upgrade that shoots a fireball in the direction of whipping.
 This power-up returns in the next two Game Boy entries (Belmont's Revenge and Legends), as elemental variations in Circle of the Moon, and as an equippable item in Harmony Of Dissonance.

-Castlevania The Adventure provides examples of:
+Castlevania: The Adventure provides examples of:

 - Hard Levels, Easy Bosses: Bosses are typically easier than the levels themselves.
 The boss of the third stage particularly stands out, having a predictable pattern and considerably less health than the other bosses.

-- However there is a Grim Reaper-esque enemy in the game that throws sickles like a boomerang.
+- However, there is a Grim Reaper-esque enemy in the game that throws sickles like a boomerang.

 - Faceless Eye: The Big Eye enemies.